Grinzzly/AngularJS-playlist/README.md

-# ChalangeTask
+# ChallengeTask
-Chalange from Klika Tech
+Challenge from Klika Tech